Poppy Seed Dressing

 What You’ll Need To Make Poppy Seed Dressing

-- Poppy Seeds: Offer a pleasant crunch and nutty flavor, as well as a visual appeal to the dressing.
+- Poppy Seeds: For a bit of crunch, a subtle nutty flavor, and those classic speckles that make this dressing instantly recognizable.
 (If you’re a fan of poppy seeds, don’t miss my lemon poppy seed muffins and lemon poppy seed cake.)

 - Jump to the printable recipe for precise measurements